-Dems hit secrecy of GOP health care bill, threaten delays
+McConnell says GOP getting ready for Senate health care vote

-WASHINGTON (AP) — Lacking the votes to stop it, Democrats are criticizing the still-evolving Senate Republican health care bill as a stealthy measure that GOP leaders want to rush through the chamber before anyone knows what’s really in it.

-Senate Majority Leader Mitch McConnell, R-Ky., will have none of it.
-He says President Barack Obama’s health care law has been failing since its 2010 enactment and there’s no reason to wait to erase it.
+WASHINGTON (AP) — Republicans are getting ready for Senate votes on legislation scuttling former President Barack Obama’s health care law, Majority Leader Mitch McConnell said Tuesday among growing indications that the climactic vote could occur next week.

-“At the end of the process, Congress will have a chance to turn the page on this failed law,” he said Monday.
+“The Senate will soon have a chance to turn the page on this failed law,” said the Kentucky Republican.
+He said GOP senators have had “many productive discussions” on the measure and added, “We have to act, and we are.”

+On MSNBC’s “Morning Joe,” Sen. Bob Corker, R-Tenn., said GOP senators will be briefed on the emerging bill Wednesday and he expects to see the legislation the next day, about a week before a vote occurs.

+Even so, lobbyists and lawmakers said final decisions had yet to be made on some issues, including how to make sure that health care tax subsidies Republicans would provide cannot used to buy insurance that covers abortion.
+That’s a crucial problem for the GOP because many Republican senators are demanding such restrictions.

 Most Read Stories